Skip to main content

 Octopus still has two simple strengths for EV households: Go is easy to understand, while Intelligent Octopus Go can be powerful if your car or charger is compatible and you are happy with smart scheduling.

-- Intelligent Octopus Go showed a low smart-charging rate and a six-hour whole-home overnight cheap window when checked on 7 May 2026.
-It can also make extra cheap periods when Octopus schedules smart charging.
-Check the latest rate and compatibility on the Intelligent Octopus Go page.
+• Intelligent Octopus Go gives a six-hour whole-home overnight cheap window and can add extra cheap periods when Octopus schedules eligible smart charging.
+Compatibility, Charge Cap behaviour, bump charging and missing half-hourly readings all matter, so check the latest rules on the Intelligent Octopus Go page and the smart-tariff terms.

 The whole-home part matters.
 If you charge a home battery overnight, heat water, run appliances or simply have high evening and night use, a tariff that discounts more than the car can be more useful than a very low EV-only headline.